Mir Ghetto: Mir Castle Ghetto

 By May 1942, around 850 Jews in the Mir Ghetto were still alive.
 The German authorities decided to transfer them to Mir Castle, in the process further isolating the Jews from the non-Jewish population of Mir.
 Several checkpoints were established along the complex's perimeter.
 The ghetto's inhabitants were regularly required to perform forced labour, primarily by the clearing of rubble after bombings by Allied forces.

 Liquidation

-In the weeks preceding the ghetto's liquidation, Oswald Rufeisen, a resistance leader who had embedded himself within Belorusian Auxiliary Police forces in the area, revealed to the ghetto's inhabitants that they would soon be killed.
+In the weeks preceding the ghetto's liquidation, Oswald Rufeisen, a resistance leader who had embedded himself within Belarusian Auxiliary Police forces in the area, revealed to the ghetto's inhabitants that they would soon be killed.
 Many people prayed or committed suicide, but the ghetto's resistance organised the escape of 150-300 people on 9 August.
 The Mir Ghetto was liquidated on 13 August 1942, with 719 remaining Jews being killed.
 In total, around 2,900 people were exterminated during the time of the Mir Ghetto's existence.